ATLANTIC 980; DECEMBER 1952

 The second thing its lacking, though this wouldn’t necessarily go with a more melodic song if he’d settled on that, is a great groove.
 That would’ve been the best option here, just pick a riff and cycle through it a few times letting the other instruments fill in the blanks.
 Instead there’s none to be found.
 Strike two.

-We get no saxophone, which might’ve given not only some structure to the song, but also a more appropriate mood to base things off, and as a result it’s just an endless series of random noodling by Van Walls that leads nowhere.
+Better options abound but it’s obvious nobody involved felt the need to go the extra mile for a song few would buy anyway, which is why we get no saxophone, which might’ve given not only some structure to the song, but also a more appropriate mood to base things off.
+As a result it’s just an endless series of random noodling by Van Walls that leads nowhere.

 Each one individually is played well enough.
-He’s still a good pianist after all, but someone like this needs a better framework around him and without it, we’re like the guy with insomnia who keeps looking at the clock while hoping they either fall asleep fast or that morning comes earlier than expected.
+He’s still a good pianist after all, but someone like this needs a better framework around him so he’s not forced to carry the entire load himself and without it, we’re like the guy with insomnia who keeps looking at the clock while hoping they either fall asleep fast or that morning comes earlier than expected.

 Sadly this record is more like getting an extra hour in daylight savings time but instead of enjoying the added rest, it only gives us more time to suffer alone in the dark.